What's Doctor Burnout Costing America?

 She says the medical profession now carries an increasing load of paperwork and bureaucracy, adding stress to doctor's lives.
 "We want to be able to deliver good quality care to our patients, and our systems get in the way," Dyrbye says.

 The study defines burnout as substantial symptoms of "emotional exhaustion, feelings of cynicism and detachment from work, and a low sense of personal accomplishment."
-This description tracks closely with the World Health Organization's newly-updated definition for burnout.
+This description tracks closely with the World Health Organization's newly updated definition for burnout.

 To put a price on burnout, the study authors culled data from recent research findings and reports — including direct or inferred findings on doctors cutting back on hours or quitting as a result of burnout.
 They ran a mathematical model to estimate the costs associated with burnout, focusing on the costs of replacing physicians and lost income from unfilled positions.